sympy/sympy/doc/src/explanation/glossary.md

     $\infty$ and is easy to type.

 Polys

     TODO

 Printing

     TODO

 Relational

     TODO

 {class}`S <sympy.core.singleton.Singleton>`

     TODO

 Simplification

     TODO

 Solve

     TODO

+Structural Equality

+    Two {term}`expressions <expression>` are *structurally equal* if they are the same SymPy object.
+Two structurally equal expressions are considered to be identical by SymPy, since all SymPy expressions are {term}`immutable`.
+Structural equality can be checked with the `==` operator, which always returns True or False.Symbolic {term}`equality
+    <equation>` can be represented using {class}`Eq
+    <sympy.core.relational.Equality>`.

+    Typically, two expressions are structurally equal if they are the same class and (recursively) have the same {term}`args`.
+Two expressions may be mathematically identical but not structurally equal.
+For example, `(x + 1)**2` and `x**2 + 2*x + 1` are mathematically equal, but they are not structurally equal, because the first is a {class}`~.Pow` of an {class}`~.Add` and `Integer(2)`, and the second is an {class}`~.Add` with three arguments.

 Substitute

     TODO

+Symbolic

+    A *symbolic* representation of a mathematical object is a representation that is partially or completely unevaluated at runtime.
+It may include named {term}`symbols <symbol>` in place of explicit numeric values.
+    A symbolic representation is often contrasted with a {term}`numeric` one.
+    Symbolic representations are mathematically exact, to contrast with numeric representations which are typically rounded so they can fit within a floating-point value.
+    Symbolic {term}`expression <expression>` representing mathematical objects
+    may be aware of mathematical properties of these objects and be able to simplify.
+The goal of SymPy is to represent and manipulate symbolic expressions representing mathematical objects.

 {class}`~.Symbol`